Forget Unlearning: Towards True Data-Deletion in Machine Learning: Redefining Deletion in Machine Learning

-In this section, we redefine \emph{data deletion in Machine Learning} to address the problems with the notion of unlearning that we demonstrate in the preceding section.
-The first change we propose is to rule out the possibility of information leakage through internal data structures (as shown in Theorem~\ref{thm:unlrn_vs_forget}) by requiring deletion mechanisms to be \emph{stateless}.
-That is, the models produced by learning or the data-deletion algorithm are directly released without applying any publish function $\publish$.
+In this section, we redefine \emph{data deletion in Machine Learning} to address the problems with existing notions of unlearning that we demonstrate in the preceding section.
+The first change we propose is to rule out the possibility of information leakage through internal data structures (as shown in Theorem~\ref{thm:unlrn_vs_forget}) by requiring deletion algorithms to be \emph{stateless}.
+That is, a data-deletion algorithm $\Unlrn$ cannot depend on any secret data-dependent states and the generated (un)learned models are released without applying any publish function $\publish$ (or equivalently, by allowing only an identity publish function $\publish(\thet) = \thet$ in Algorithm~\ref{alg:interact}).